yovitsa/ACIT_3475_Assignment_2/README.md

 ## Prepartion
-We need to setop 3 AWS EC2 Instances Setup, with availability on Ports 22(ssh) and HTTP(80).
+We need to setup 3 AWS EC2 Instances Setup, with availability on Ports 22(ssh) and HTTP(80).

 ## Step 1: Nginx Reverse Proxy Setup for HTTPS Backend